Laplace transform

-In mathematics, the Laplace transform, named after its discoverer Pierre-Simon Laplace (/ləˈplɑ:s/), is an integral transform that converts a function of a real variable (usually $t$, in the time domain) to a function of a complex variable $s$ (in the complex frequency domain, also known as s-domain, or s-plane).
-The transform has many applications in science and engineering because it is a tool for solving differential equations.
-In particular, it transforms ordinary differential equations into algebraic equations and convolution into multiplication.
+In mathematics, the Laplace transform, named after Pierre-Simon Laplace (/ləˈplɑ:s/), is an integral transform that converts a function of a real variable (usually $t$, in the time domain) to a function of a complex variable $s$ (in the complex-valued frequency domain, also known as s-domain or s-plane).
+The functions are often denoted by $x(t)$ for the time-domain representation and $X(s)$ for the frequency-domain.